-- (1) PIP cr - (2) PIP "command line" cr - Th Expand tabs (ctl-I characters) to every nth column during the transfer of characters to the destination from the source. - U Translate lower case alphabetics to upper case during the the copy operation. - V Verify that data has been copied correctly by rereading after the write operation (the destination must be a disk file). - Z Zero the parity bit on input for each ASCII character.
+(1) PIP $\langle cr \rangle$

+(2) PIP "command line" $\langle cr \rangle$

+- Th Expand tabs (ctl-I characters) to every nth column during the transfer of characters to the destination from the source. - U Translate lower case alphabetics to upper case during the copy operation. - V Verify that data has been copied correctly by rereading after the write operation (the destination must be a disk file). - W Write over R/O files without console interrogation.
+Under normal operation, PIP will not automatically overwrite a file which is set to a permanent R/O status.
+It advises the user of the R/O status and waits for overwrite approval.
+W allows the user to bypass this interrogation process. - Z Zero the parity bit on input for each ASCII character.